-China on Friday stepped up quality checks on exports of medical products being used to respond to the COVID-19 pandemic amidst a string of complaints from several countries about the faulty and substandard supplies.
+China on Friday stepped up quality checks on medical products’ exports to respond to the COVID-19 pandemic amidst a string of complaints from several countries about faulty and substandard supplies.

 The Chinese customs authority on Friday announced that it will take stringent quality checks on 11 categories of medical exports essential for COVID-19 control and treatment.